Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Introduction

 \section{Introduction}

-Causal fermion systems arise in the context of relativistic quantum theory (see the survey articles~\cite{srev, rrev} and the references therein).
+Causal fermion systems arise in the context of relativistic quantum theory (see~\cite{cfs} or the survey articles~\cite{srev, dice2014}).
 From the mathematical point of view, they provide a framework for describing generalized space-times (so-called ``quantum space-times'') which do not need to have the structure of a Lorentzian manifold.
-Nevertheless, many structures of Lorentzian spin geometry (like causality, a distinguished time direction, spinors, connection and curvature) have a generalized meaning in these space-times (cf.~\cite{lqg} or again the survey article~\cite{rrev}).
+Nevertheless, many structures of Lorentzian spin geometry (like causality, a distinguished time direction, spinors, connection and curvature) have a generalized meaning in these space-times (cf.~\cite{lqg}, the survey article~\cite{rrev} or the introduction~\cite{nrstg}).
 The present work is the first paper in which the topology of causal fermion systems is analyzed.
 Moreover, we extend the framework to the Riemannian setting by introducing so-called {\em{topological fermion systems}}.
-We thus obtain a general setting for describing spinors on singular spaces.
+Topological fermion systems are of interest from a purely mathematical perspective as a general framework for describing non-smooth geometries.
+In particular, they provide a setting for introducing spinors on singular spaces.

 A central idea behind topological fermion systems is to encode the geometry of space (or space-time) in a collection of linear operators on a Hilbert space~$\H$.
 In the smooth setting in which space (or space-time) is a differentiable manifold, one chooses~$\H$ to be the span of certain spinorial wave functions on the manifold, typically formed of solutions of the Dirac equation.
 The spatial (or space-time) dependence of the wave functions is then encoded in the so-called {\em{local correlation operators}}, which are bounded linear operators on~$\H$.
 Identifying the points of the manifold with the corresponding local correlation operators, we describe space (or space-time) by a subset of~$\Lin(\H)$.
 Finally, taking the push-forward of the volume measure gives rise to a measure on~$\Lin(\H)$, the so-called {\em{universal measure}}.
 This leads to the general setting of topological fermion systems that will be introduced in Definition~\ref{defparticle} below.